 Organisations, which have an annual wage bill over £3m pay an apprenticeship levy of 0.5% of that bill.
 Government tops this up by 10% which can be spent on apprenticeship training.

-Plus, where an organisation fully utilises its levy, the cost of any additional apprenticeship training to the employer is only 10% because Governbment will fund the remaining 90%.
+Plus, where an organisation fully utilises its levy, the cost of any additional apprenticeship training to the employer is only 5% because Government will fund the remaining 95%.

-Please be aware that the apprenticeship levy, which cannot be used for any other purpose, will expire if it remains unused after 24 months.
+Note: Apprenticeship levy cannot be used for other purposes and will expire if unused after 24 months.